DifferentiableUniverseInitiative/flowpm/README.md

 # flowpm
-Particle Mesh simulation in TensorFlow
+Particle Mesh Simulation in TensorFlow, based on [fastpm-python](https://github.com/rainwoodman/fastpm-python) simulations

 Minimal working example is in flowpm.py.
 The steps are as follows -
 - create a config object which has details of simulation, such as box size, number of mesh points, number of steps